dhermes/ndb-git/README.md

 Overview
 --------

-The code is structured into two subdirectories:
+The code is structured into six subdirectories:

 - `ndb`: This is the main code base.
 Notable submodules are `key.py`, `model.py`, `query.py`, `eventloop.py`, `tasklets.py`, and
   `context.py`.
 For each module `foo.py` there's a corresponding `foo_test.py`
   which contains unit tests for that module.

-- `demo`: This is where demo programs live.
-Check out `guestbook.py` and `main.py`.
+- `demo`: This is where a demo App Engine application lives.
+Check out some of the handlers, e.g. `guestbook.py` and `main.py`.

+- `benchmarks`: This contains scripts for benchmarking and torture testing the implementation.

+- `development_tools`: This contains helper modules to use while developing changes and working with the datastore backend.

+- `documentation_samples`: This contains samples used for public facing documentation.

+- `unused_test_scripts`: This contains out of date / unused scripts

-The main directory contains some scripts and auxiliary files.
+The main directory contains some scripts and auxiliary files used for repository management and continuous integration.

 How To
 ------